Do you have any conservators on staff?

-You may Find a Conservator who offers Consultation or Teaching services, but please be prepared to compensate them for their time.
+You may Find a Professional who offers Consultation or Teaching services, but please be prepared to compensate them for their time.

 How much will a conservator charge for their services?

 The fees charged by conservators vary greatly depending on location, level of education and experience, the difficulty of the project, and the value of the objects being treated.
-Rates must be established on an individual basis.
+Conservators establish rates on an individual basis.

 How do I know the conservators you list are qualified?

-We only list peer-reviewed members in Find a Conservator.
-All have undergone our peer-reviewed application process.
+We only list peer-reviewed members in Find a Professional.
+All have undergone our peer-reviewed Professional Membership application process.
 A body of their peers recognized by the field reviewed their training, knowledge, and experience.

 How do I become a conservator?

-Please visit our Become a Conservator page in the Career Center for information on the steps you can to take to become a conservator.
+Please visit our Become a Conservator page for information on the steps you can to take to become a conservator.

 Do you offer internships?